Today's Articles

 The White Citizens’ Council begins

 *The White Citizens’ Council was formed on this date in 1954.
 They were an associated network of white supremacist, extreme right organizations in the United States, concentrated in the American South.
 They were also called the White Citizens’ Councils.
 After 1956, the name was Citizens’ Councils of America.
-With about 60,000 members across the United States and in the South, the groups were founded primarily to oppose racial integration of […]
+With about 60,000 members across the United States and in the South, the groups were founded primarily to […]

 learn more